kubernetes/enhancements/keps/sig-network/2091-cluster-network-policy/README.md

 #### AppliedTo
-The `AppliedTo` field in Cluster-scoped network policies is what `Spec.PodSelector` field is to K8s NetworkPolicy spec, as means to specify the target Pods that this cluster-scoped policy (either `ClusterNetworkPolicy` or `ClusterDefaultNetworkPolicy`) applies to.
+The `AppliedTo` field in Cluster-scoped network policies is what `Spec.PodSelector` field is to K8s NetworkPolicy spec, as means to specify the target Pods that this cluster-scoped policy applies to.
 Since the policy is cluster-scoped, the `NamespaceSelector` field is required.
 An empty `NamespaceSelector` (namespaceSelector: {}) selects all Namespaces in the Cluster.